 Flat Time House (FTHo) was the studio home of John Latham (1921-2006), recognised as one of the most significant and influential British post-war artists.
 In 2003, Latham declared the house a living sculpture, naming it FTHo after his theory of time, ‘Flat Time’.
 Until his death, Latham opened his door to anyone interested in thinking about art.
 It is in this spirit that Flat Time House opened in 2008 as a gallery with a programme of exhibitions and events exploring the artist's practice, his theoretical ideas and their continued relevance.
 It also provides a centre for alternative learning, which includes the John Latham archive, and an artist's residency space.

-To view work by John Latham or to visit the John Latham Archive between exhibitions and events, please make an appointment to visit us, email firstname.lastname@example.org or call 020 7207 4845 to arrange.
+To view work by John Latham or to visit the John Latham Archive between exhibitions and events, please email [email protected] or call 02072074845 to arrange an appointment.

 Tel.
 0207 207 4845